hantsy/helidon-sandbox/README.md

 # Helidon Sample

-[Helidon](https://helidon.io/) is a open-sourced project which is a collection of libraries for building Microservice based applications.
+[Helidon](https://helidon.io/) is a collection of libraries for building Microservice based applications, open-sourced by Oracle.

 Helidon provides two programming models for developers.